mzxio/red/transcription/the story/book one/Always leaving, never staying.md

 ### Always leaving, never staying.

-Forever ago nomads, drifting through oceans.
+Drifting through oceans forever ago.
 Little flakes of organisms riding the currents.
 Year after year, directionless, dragged by the tides.
 Washing up on shore, laying down roots, holding out leaves.
 Steady and loose, letting out seeds.

 Even trees so firmly planted for an age know their rootless roots, give their seeds to animals to carry far away, or release so the wind can do the job.
 Even in motionlessness they understand motion, the uncertainty of their own mortality.